 RELATED PAST EPISODES OF 10,000 “No”s:

 If you like what you hear, please pass on the word.
-You can Subscribe through the iTunes Podcast App or on Spotify to have new episodes automatically downloaded to your devices as they are released.
+You can Subscribe through the Apple Podcasts App, Spotify or Stitcher to have new episodes automatically downloaded to your devices as they are released.